ShadyScripts/qb-highwaysjob/qb-highwaysjob/README.md

 - armory / stash
 - stations blips

-Note: my config is setup to gabz-firedept and another one
+Note: my config is setup to my highways mlo  and another one

 >>> YOU WILL NEED TO EDIT THE CONFIG TO YOUR NEEDS